Cheapest Ways to Take Card Payments in 2024

 The only way to accept payments without a fee is to be paid in cash while using an offline cash register.
 The minute you start using an informational system to take payments (as in all card transactions), the provider of the system will charge you fees.

-Can I charge for taking card payments?
+Can I charge my customers for paying by card?

 You cannot charge for taking card payments when a consumer or personal card is used, as this was banned in 2018 in the UK.
 However, you can still apply a surcharge on transactions made with business or corporate cards.